-In general, under Rule 144, beginning 90 days after the date of this prospectus, any person who is not our affiliate and has held their shares for at least six months, including the holding period of any prior owner other than one of our affiliates, may sell shares without restriction.
-In addition, under Rule 144, any person who is not an affiliate of ours and has held their shares for at least one year, including the holding period of any prior owner other than one of our affiliates, would be entitled to sell an unlimited number of shares immediately upon the closing of this offering without regard to whether current public information about us is available.
+In general, under Rule 144, any person who is not our affiliate (and has not been an affiliate of ours for the last three months) and has held their shares for at least six months, including the holding period of any prior owner other than one of our affiliates, may sell shares without restriction.
+In addition, under Rule 144, any person who is not an affiliate of ours (and has not been an affiliate of ours for the last three months) and has held their shares for at least one year, including the holding period of any prior owner other than one of our affiliates, would be entitled to sell an unlimited number of shares immediately upon the closing of this offering without regard to whether current public information about us is available.

-Beginning 90 days after the date of this prospectus, a person who is our affiliate or who was our affiliate at any time during the preceding three months and who has beneficially owned restricted securities for at least six months, including the holding period of any prior owner other than one of our affiliates, is entitled to sell a number of shares within any three-month period that does not exceed the greater of:
+A person who is our affiliate or who was our affiliate at any time during the preceding three months and who has beneficially owned restricted securities for at least six months, including the holding period of any prior owner other than one of our affiliates, is entitled to sell a number of shares within any three-month period that does not exceed the greater of:

-- one percent of the number of ordinary shares then outstanding, which will equal 92,483 shares; or - the average weekly trading volume of our ordinary shares on the NASDAQ Capital Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale.

-If an affiliate acquires "restricted securities," those securities will also be subject to holding period requirements.
+- Ÿ one percent of the number of ordinary shares then outstanding, which will equal \\\\\\ shares; or - Y the average weekly trading volume of our ordinary shares on the NASDAQ Capital Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale. - If an affiliate acquires "restricted securities," those securities will also be subject to holding period requirements.

-Upon expiration of the 180-day lock-up period described above, substantially all of our outstanding ordinary shares will either be unrestricted or will be eligible for sale under Rule 144.
+Substantially all of our outstanding ordinary shares are either unrestricted or are eligible for sale under Rule 144.
 We cannot estimate the number of our ordinary shares that our existing stockholders will elect to sell.